I Have to Keep Everyone Happy - The Lie Trauma Taught You Love Is Earned

 If you want to learn more about boundary setting, check out Boundaries For Trauma Survivors: A Step-by-Step Guide to Feeling Safe While Setting Limits.

-Over time, your brain learns new adaptive truths like:
+Over time, many clients begin to internalize new truths like:

-In my trauma therapy practice in Phoenix and online across Arizona, as a team, I help clients learn how to feel safe in their own bodies again and build the internal sense of calm that doesn’t depend on everyone else being happy.
+In my trauma therapy practice in Phoenix and through online EMDR across Arizona, I help clients rebuild a sense of safety that doesn’t depend on constant caretaking.

 You don’t have to keep performing the role of the peacemaker to deserve love (HINT: You deserve love just by being a living, breathing human being).
 You were never meant to carry everyone’s emotions, nor were you meant to hold the peace at your own expense.